In this post, we’ll see what is safe mode, how to boot Android in safe mode and many more. Let’s get started.

-What is Safe Mode?
+What is Safe Mode on Android?

-Generally, the safe mode is used for troubleshooting purposes.
+Safe mode is for troubleshooting purpose.

 Boot Android in Safe Mode

 You can do this task in two different ways.

 The first method is for rooted and non-rooted Android device and the second one is for rooted device only.